-British Columbia: Grade 12 in a university entrance program with a minimum grade of C (or 60%) in English and in each of three additional provincially examinable courses.
-(Provincial examinations, however, are not required, unless they are mandatory to meet B.C.
-Graduation Program requirements.)
+British Columbia: Graduation from Grade 12 in a university entrance program with a minimum grade of C (or 60%) in English 12 and in each of three additional approved academic courses at the Grade 12 level (a list is available at www.cmu.ca).
 Manitoba: Candidates must be high school graduates who satisfy the requirements of the Manitoba Education and Training senior (1-4) high school program.
 Candidates for admission to CMU must present at least five full Senior 4 S (Specialized), G (General), or U (Dual-Credit University) credits.
 Three of these must be academic subjects, including one full credit in English 40S with a minimum grade of 60%.
 These three academic subjects must have a minimum overall average of 65%.
 A limited number of candidates who do not meet these requirements may be admitted with conditional standing.